bbc/dvbcss-synckit-ios/JSONModelFramework/README.md

 It is intended for internal use only.
 Please refer to the original [JSONModel library](https://github.com/jsonmodel/jsonmodel) for a more recent version.

-## Licence
+## Licence for JSONModelFramework

-The JSONModelFramework iOS Framework is included in the dvbcss-synckit-ios project by BBC R&D. dvbcss-synckit-ios is itself distributed under Licensed under the Apache License, [Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+_The JSONModelFramework iOS Framework is included in the dvbcss-synckit-ios project by BBC R&D and is distributed under the Apache License, [Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)._

-© Copyright 2016 BBC R&D. All Rights Reserved
+See [LICENCE](LICENCE) for original licence terms.